 When you've said "I do" to taking on the maid-of-honor duties for one of your closest friends in the world, it's likely you'll also take on a long list of things you'll be eager to get done to help out the bride before it's time to walk down the aisle.
-But along with your list of 'dos' you should also make a list of 'don'ts' you should completely avoid doing at the wedding too.
-Here are 7 things the maid of honor should NEVER do at a wedding.
+But along with your list of do's, you should also make a list of don'ts you should completely avoid doing at the wedding.
+Here are seven things the maid of honor should never do at a wedding.

-You may have an urge to chat about every single memory you have with the bride and run through a list of inside jokes between the two of you, but in order to keep the room full of guests happy and awake, keep your toast under 3 minutes.
+You may have an urge to chat about every single memory you have with the bride and run through a list of inside jokes between the two of you but in order to keep the room full of guests happy and awake, keep your toast under three minutes.

-Just because the bar is open and you're ready to kick back and celebrate your maid-of-honor duties coming to an end, remember that all eyes are on you as the bride's go-to gal pal for the night, so avoid getting too drunk to function.
+Just because the bar is open and you're ready to kick back and celebrate your maid-of-honor duties coming to an end, remember that all eyes are on you as the bride's go-to gal pal for the night, so avoid drinking too much.

 If it's too hot out or you don't like the way your hair came out, complain to anyone and everyone else but the bride.
 She'll be dealing with enough stressful moments, so avoid overwhelming her with any extra ones.

-It's okay to be the life of the party at the wedding, but try not to overshadow all the other guest and the main focus of the night: the couple getting married.
+It's okay to be the life of the party at the wedding, but try not to overshadow all the other guests and the main focus of the night: the couple getting married.